Fruity and nutty. Sweet and super easy. Just the way we want them!

 Place 75g of your dry mix into a blender and blitz until it’s broken down, looking like flour.
 Add back to your bowl.

 Mix the wet into the dry, until all is nicely combined.
+Then add the dried cranberries.

 Line a large loaf tin with baking parchment, scoop in your mix and pack it into the corners, smooth off the top.
 Nice and neatly does it.